EPFL-ENAC/epfl-enac-deploy-action/README.md

 ### `ENAC_IT4R_CD_environment`

-The environement to deploy to: dev or prod
+The environement to deploy to: test or prod

 ### `ENAC_IT4R_CD_deployment_id`

 The unique id associated with the deployment

 ### `ENAC_IT4R_CD_deployment_secret`

 - The secret associated with the deployment_id
 - only viable for that unique id

 ### `timeout`